Neurosphere: Neurosphere (Stemness) Assay

 The neurosphere assay examines three fundamental characteristics of neural stem cells: proliferation, self-renewal, and multipotency.
 Self-renewal and multipotency are the requirements for cells to be considered stem cells.
 The neurosphere assay, or stemness assay, has been used to confirm that neurospheres contain neural stem cells.
 Neurospheres are dissociated and distributed into single-cell wells to examine self-renewal through clonal analysis.
 A small percentage of cells reform into a secondary neurosphere.
 The secondary neurospheres are then transferred into a culture medium containing growth factors that promote cell differentiation.
 The presence of varying cell types, including neurons, astrocytes, and oligodendrocytes, confirms the multipotency of these precursor cells.
 The evidence of self-renewal and multipotency serves to confirm the presence of neural stem cells within neurospheres, and emphasizes that neural stem cells comprise only a fraction of the neurosphere.

 Clinical Applications

 Since the neurosphere assay's goal is to develop neural stem cells in vitro, the clinical applications of such an achievement can be highly beneficial.
 Neural stem cells that are transplanted are able to cross the blood–brain barrier and integrate themselves into the host's brain without disrupting normal function.
-This therapeutic application of neural stem cells derived from neurospheres is still in its infancy with respect to efficacy, but it has a high potential for success in treating many diseases.
+This therapeutic application of neural stem cells derived from neurospheres is still in its infancy concerning efficacy, but it has a high potential for success in treating many diseases.

 Another aspect of clinical applications regarding neural stem cells is versatility.
-There have been neural stem cell transplants into various tissues with a successful differentiation and proliferation in these tissues.
+There have been neural stem cell transplants into various tissues with successful differentiation and proliferation in these tissues.
 This broader differentiation "spectrum" would be highly exploitable in a clinical setting.